 Yes, you heard me right, smile.
 It’s a form of charity.
-Smile at every one you see this Ramadan.
-Not only will it be counted as a charity for you, it will ease your heart and that of those who love you.
+Smile at everyone you see this Ramadan.
+Not only will it be counted as a charity for you, but it will also ease your heart and that of those who love you.
 As the Messenger of Allah said,

 “Your smiling in the face of your brother is charity…”

 Do what you can do.
 In the part of a beautiful hadith, Allah says,

 “My slave comes nearer to Me, is what I have enjoined upon him; and My slave keeps on coming closer to Me through performing Nawaafil till I love him”